bradford415/CALM/README.md

 ```

 ## Output
 When the job finishes, a new directory is created in the output based on the '--output_name' command-line argument.
-This directory contains the log file, desnity plot, accuracy graphs, and confusion matrix.
+This directory contains the log file, density plot, accuracy graphs, and confusion matrix.

 The log file tracks several things:
 - The date and time of running the project
 - The hyperparamters used for the network
 - The percentage of the dataset that was used for training and testing
+- Classification labels
+The log file also shows the training log which reports the classification accuracy and loss per epoch.

+The density plot shows the distribution of the samples after the missing values have been replaced.

+The accuracy graphs show a visual of how well the model classified the samples per epoch.

+The confusion matrix shows how each sample in test dataset was classified after the model is trained.

+Below shows classification resultsfrom a run that used a gene expression matrix from lung tissue as the sample file.
+70% of the samples was used to train the model and 30% was used to test the model.